aalto-trafficsense/regular-routes-devops/README.markdown

 1. *IF* waypoint generation was done on another server than the intended production server, package and save the resulting waypoints table:
     * `$ pg_dump -h 127.0.0.1 -U regularroutes -W regularroutes -F t -t waypoints -t roads -t roads_waypoints > my_waypoints.tar`
     * Pack: `gzip my_waypoints.tar`
-    * Transfer `my_database.dump.gz` to your intended regularroutes server (or at least a temporary safe location) e.g. with scp.
+    * Transfer `my_waypoints.tar.gz` to your intended production server (or at least a temporary safe location) e.g. with scp.

-_Note: If this was a separate server just for waypoint generation, it is no longer needed after this step._
+_Note: If this was a temporary server just for waypoint generation, it is no longer needed after this step._

 C: Setting up a TrafficSense server